-The Matanuska is an active glacier which advances at one foot per day.
-It takes approximately 250 years for the ice to form up-glacier and advance to the terminus.
+The Matanuska is an active glacier which flows at one foot per day.
+It takes approximately 600 years for the ice to form up-glacier and advance to the terminus.
 The ice of an active glacier always moves forward due to gravity; like water in a river, the ice will flow down the valley.
-When ice melts at a higher rate than snow accumulates, the glacier margin 'recedes'.
+When ice melts at a higher rate than snow accumulates, the glacier terminus 'recedes'.
 (The term 'receding' does not refer to the ice actually traveling back up the valley.)

 A frequently asked question concerns the cause of the blue ice.
 The density of glacier ice allows the entire spectrum of light to be absorbed with the exception of the blue light which is reflected and can, therefore, be seen by your eye.

 Moraine: Debris (including large boulders, gravel, and sand) that has been deposited by the glacier in various ways.

 Lateral: Lining both sides of the glacier, lateral moraines run parallel to ice flow.
 Lateral moraines are generally created by two processes:

 1) a build-up of debris between the sides of the glacier and the bases of surrounding mountains from rock slides off the mountain